-A formal process of Strategic Environmental Assessment (SEA) was carried out as part of the preparation of this Draft Development Plan.
-The Environmental Report, included as an appendix in Volume 3, provides a clear understanding of the likely environmental consequences of decisions regarding the future accommodation of development in County Kildare, and has guided the preparation of objectives, policies and development alternatives for the Draft Development Plan, with the aim of achieving sustainable development in the county without causing adverse harm to the environment.
-Mitigation measures to prevent or reduce significant adverse effects posed by the Draft Plan are identified and have been integrated into the Draft Plan.
+A formal process of Strategic Environmental Assessment (SEA) was carried out as an integral part of the preparation of this Plan.
+The Development Plan has been systematically assessed and where necessary, amended or environmental mitigation measures are included to prevent or reduce significant adverse effects posed by the Plan are identified and have been integrated into the Plan.
+The SEA Environmental Report provides a clear understanding of the likely environmental consequences of decisions regarding the future accommodation of development in County Kildare, and has guided the preparation of objectives, policies and development alternatives for the Development Plan, with the aim of achieving sustainable development in the county without causing adverse harm to the environment.
+The Environmental Report is a separate document, to be read in parallel with this plan.